algokittens/algoNFTs/fetch_arc69/README.md

 # Fetching all Assets of an account with ARC69 data

 # Overview
 This script will fetch metadata of assets created by a provided creator address.
 Data for each asset will be saved as json where the filename corresponds to the ASA ID.
+Additionally the data will be saved as csv which can be used for [batch_mint_arc69](../batch_mint_arc69).

 This pipeline requires one dependencies which has to be installed prior to running.